-To address this issue, many websites have started to use a Content Delivery Network (CDN) which helps in delivering the website content faster to every user despite their location.
+To address this issue, many websites have started to use WordPress CDN (Content Delivery Network) which helps in delivering the website content faster to every user despite their location.
 If you are wondering what is a CDN? then this detailed guide can answer your questions.

 Comprehensive WordPress CDN Guide

 - What is a CDN?

 - How to Integrate Popular CDN Providers in WordPress?

 Fact: 1 second delay in page load time can cause 7% loss in conversion, 11% fewer page views, and 16% decrease in customer satisfaction.

 For example, you have launched a server on Cloudways WordPress managed hosting and chose the data center in London, UK.
 This is where your WordPress site is physically hosted and all the requests are handled from here.
 Your site will be lightning fast if browsed by the users located in Europe but it can load a bit slower for the users browsing from Tokyo or Manila.
 That’s because the distance between Tokyo and London is further than Paris and London.